 ‘What’s a washing station?’
 I hear you asking… Well, it can get very complicated but in short, washing stations act as a delivery point for coffee cherry.
 The coffee is weighed in cherry form and this is the initial way to determine payment for the farmers.
 This process alone has multiple steps: a machine removes the cherry from the outside of the coffee bean, the beans are then floated to remove substandard coffee, next, is the fermentation stage and then onto a drying bed before it is packed and sent to the mill for processing.

-Coffee Supreme have been buying coffee from Rwanda for five years.
+Coffee Supreme have been buying coffee from Rwanda for six years.
 I’ve been lucky enough to head over there three times.
 We look forward to buying and receiving our Rwandan coffees every year.
-These are a crucial component of our blends and a much awaited single origin coffee too.
+These are a crucial component of our blends and a much-awaited single origin coffee too.

 Let us unpack this a little for you.
 The idea behind the Gitesi Project is to raise money to buy cows for coffee producers — we’ll get onto the benefits of the cows in a minute.
 Roasters around Australia and New Zealand are approached to be involved, they then roast, pack and sell the coffee and all of the proceeds go back to the Gitesi community.
 It helps that the coffee is delicious, but it's about way more than the coffee.